Devart’s Birthday Sale Is On — 20% Off All Products

 After you have set up the credentials for your instance, let's go ahead and define your future Amazon MySQL instance size and storage options.

-Pick a DB instance class, storage type, and allocated storage that fulfill your workload requirements.
+Pick a DB instance class, storage type, and allocated storage that meet your workload requirements.

 Note that you can expand the allocated storage to a maximum of 65 TB with Amazon RDS for MySQL.